CloudLabs-MOC/CloudLabs-SEED/Network Security/BGP and Attacks/BGP-and-Attacks.md

 On the emulator map, type 190 in the search box, you will find out that AS-190 has two networks, but they are disconnected.
 One network is connected to IX-100, and the other is connected to IX-105.
 A closer look at these two networks will reveal that these two networks have the identical network prefix 10.190.0.0/24.
-The only hosts on these two networks have the identical IP address10.190.0.100.
+The only hosts on these two networks have the identical IP address  10.190.0.100.
-Please find two different hosts in the emulator, so when you ping10.190.0.100from these two hosts, the destinations are different (even though the destination IP address is the same).
+Please find two different hosts in the emulator, so when you ping 10.190.0.100 from these two hosts, the destinations are different (even though the destination IP address is the same).
 Please set the filter on the map toicmpto visualize the packet trace, then look at the BGP routers on the path, and explain why the packets reach two different destinations.
 Students should read Section 11 of the tutorial before working